 When a city has a nickname Caput Mundi (Capital of the World), it’s natural to expect that such a city would be unrivaled in history, culture, and food.
 And even though Rome’s food scene is evolving accepting culinary delicacies from around the world, Rome’s classics still hold a special place on the table and are beloved by everyone.
 So whether you’re looking to try some local delicacies, such as carbonara, cacio e pepe, carciofi alla giudia, and coda alla vaccinara or some modern creations with clever twists, Rome will have something in store for you.

 In Rome, you can get something to eat in every part of the city.
 So, you might have to work harder to plan a solid itinerary that will include all of the most delicious eateries in town.
 But why bother when there are companies like Eating Europe that can do this for you?
-They have several amazing food tasting tours in different parts of Rome, such as the Jewish Ghetto tour, Taste of Testaccio, and Trastevere Street Eats.
+They have several amazing food tasting tours in different parts of Rome, such as the Jewish Ghetto tour and Trastevere Street Eats.

 9. Naples, Italy